-This is nothing new of course and many of us are all too aware that many people consider England to be the same thing as Britain and the UK.
+This is nothing new of course.
+Many of us are all too aware that people often consider England to be the same thing as Britain and the UK.
 So that means these are just ignorant foreigners right?
 Wrong.

-Ok I know what you're thinking, most of those are single countries and the UK is not, the UK is FOUR countries, so it's different.
-Well, I mostly dispute that, Bavaria was a former country, just like Scotland and England was.
-Yes I know we call Scotland, Wales, Northern Ireland and England countries, but regardless of what they are, like Bavaria or Ontario they are still components of a single nation state.
-The UK.
+Ok I know what you're thinking, most of those are single countries and the UK is not.
+The UK is FOUR countries, so it's different.
+Well, I mostly dispute that.
+Bavaria was a country in its own right, just like Scotland and England were long ago.
+Scotland, England, Wales and Northern Ireland like Bavaria or Ontario, are just components of a single nation state.
+In this case, the UK.

-So, given that the UK has diplomatic representation across the entire world and via the worlds largest empire has had great influence upon the globe, you'd think that people from the UK would be quite proficient at 'recognising' the UK as a whole right?
+So, given that the UK has diplomatic representation across the entire world and via the worlds largest empire had great influence upon the globe, you'd think that people from the UK would be quite adept at 'recognising' the UK as a whole right?
 That's what I thought too.

 So what's the problem here?

 The problem is, it's just too damn difficult.
-You see the majority of people in the UK are English, and for whatever reason, many of those people go overseas and refer to their home, their government and even sometimes their passport as 'English'.
-So when just about every other English person you meet talks about the
+You see the majority of people in the UK are English, and for whatever reason, many of them go overseas and refer to their home, their government and even sometimes their passport as 'English'.
+So when just about every other English person you meet talks about

-So we are talking about mislabeling here and that in itself is not a terribly awful crime.
+So we are talking about mislabeling a country and of course that is not a terribly awful thing to do.
 But I am of the firm belief that perception equals reality.
-If so many millions of people perceive it this way and they heavily outnumber the rest, that informs their opinions, their actions and in recent years their anger and frustration towards a country which might vote to leave the
+If so many millions of people perceive the UK itself to be England and English and they heavily outnumber the rest, that will inform their opinions, their politics, their actions and in recent years their anger and frustration towards a country which might vote to leave

 I hear all too often, even here in NZ, that the Scots will likely never survive without funds from the English taxpayer.
 And so round and round we go.
 Hardly a week goes by where I don't hear someone mixing up England, Britain and UK.
-It's just normal and accepted even among more learned and educated people, including UK High Commission diplomats, university lecturers, school teachers and politicians.
+It's just normal even among learned and educated people.